CatoHeresy/Directorate-Restored/README.md

 The Directorate will aggressively spawn missions on Independant & Faction border worlds through the Reach.

-Aurigan Pirates can target the Directorate on all their worlds.
+Unlike Arano, the Directorate is allied with the Taurians, not the Magistracy.